RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/BU27034/README.md

 issuelink: https://github.com/RohmSemiconductor/Linux-Kernel-Sensor-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-Sensor-Drivers+bu27034anuc%3A+in%3Atitle+
 ---

-# The BU27034ANUC ambient light sensor
+# The BU27034ANUC Ambient Light Sensor

 The original BU27034NUC sensor was redesigned.
 The new sensor is BU27034**A**NUC.